wakatime/legacy-python-cli/README.rst

 WakaTime
 ========

+This repo is deprecated.
+Use the Go version of `wakatime-cli <https://github.com/wakatime/wakatime-cli>`_ instead.

 Command line interface to `WakaTime <https://wakatime.com/>`_ used by all WakaTime `text editor plugins <https://wakatime.com/editors>`_.

 Go to http://wakatime.com/editors to install the plugin for your text editor or IDE.